Things to Do in Salt Lake City in April

 Temple Square and Downtown Walking Tours

-Bonneville Salt Flats Photography Expeditions
+Bonneville Salt Flats Photography Trips

 April Events & Festivals